top of page

 You can have knowledge without Belief:

-EG: A student may recall a forgotten answer during an exam without realising its source and, unsure of its correctness, choose to write it down.
+EG: A student may recall a forgotten answer during an exam without realising its source but nevertheless chooses to write it down.
 In this case, they have the information but do not believe it is true, suggesting knowledge without belief.
 Arguably, to truly know something, you must also know that you know it.

 You can have knowledge without Justification:

-Immediate perceptual knowledge is knowledge of our current experience, such as seeing a red object.
-While claiming that a red object exists in the external world requires justification, simply knowing that I am experiencing redness requires no reasoning, as it is directly given.
-However, if my own existence can be doubted (as in criticisms of the cogito), this would also cast doubt on the claim to know my immediate perceptual awareness.
+Immediate perceptual knowledge is knowledge of our current experience, such as seeing a green object.
+While claiming that a green object exists in the external world requires justification, simply knowing that I am experiencing redness requires no reasoning, as it is directly given.

 What exactly are these criticisms attacking?